parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 Parameters are:
 - `<lists>`: The path where the `session lists` is put.
 You should be able to find files like `cl-*.log`
 - `<results>`: The path for the benchmark statistics files.
-- `SERVER_IP`: The IP address of the server, which should be the Host1 in this document.
+- `SERVER_IP`: The IP address of the server.
 - `VIDEOPERF_PROCESSES`: The number of videoperf processes, with a default value of 4.
 - `VIDEO_COUNT`: The total number of videos to request.
-Each video requests will use one session from the `session list` and send the corresponding requests.
+Each video is represented by one session from the `session list`, and the client requests the video by sending HTTP queries to get video chunks sequentially.
 - `RATE`: The rate (videos per second) for new video request generation.
 - `ENCRYPTION_MODE`: Whether the transfer is encrypted or not.
 Possible values are "PT", which stands for plain text; and "TLS", which enables TLS v1.3.